fit-ctu-discord/honza-botner/docs/features/voice.md

 ﻿# Voice

-#### `::voice`
+#### `::voice add`

+Adds a custom voice channel,
-This command allows you to create (`::voice add`) your custom voice channel that will be available to join for the next 30 seconds.
+that will be available to join for the next 30 seconds.
 After somebody joins, it stays in the server until somebody is in it.

+#### `::voice edit`

+In a custom voice channel,
-You can also edit (`::voice edit`) the name and/or limitations of such a channel, but be aware that Discord has rate limits that prevent editing multiple times in a row.
+the name and/or limitations of such a channel, can also be edited.
+Be aware that Discord has rate limits that prevent editing multiple times in a row.

 #### Custom voice deletion